 The obstacles

-In one case, the AI found a post from a young woman saying: "I'll kill myself when the new year comes."
-When the volunteers contacted her mother, she laughed and added: "My daughter has never been so happy: how dare you say she is planning to commit suicide?".
+In one of the cases, the AI found a post from a young woman who said: “I will kill myself when the new year comes.”
+When the volunteers contacted her mother, she laughed and added: “My daughter has never been so happy – how dare you say she is planning suicide?”

 Only after an attempt thwarted in extremis by the police did the mother change her mind.